jcarlson212/MobileDesignProject1/project1/README.md

+# README
+The following is the instructions given to me for this project (all of these files were originally obtained from https://docs.cs50.net/mobile/2020/x/projects/1/project1.html).

 # Project 1 - Pomodoro Timer
 For this project, you'll be implementing a Pomodoro timer.
 This timer will help people trying to use the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).